markfink/markfink-site/_posts/2018-03-10-scale-software-development.md

 Don't get lost in the practices - pull back to the principles!

-I also can recommend Gary's book as resource and insightful.
+I also can recommend Gary's book as full of resources and insights.
 I always keep it handy together with my Toyota-Kata book.

 [![Large-Scale Agile Development](https://images-na.ssl-images-amazon.com/images/I/513cZZuBiYL._SX387_BO1,204,203,200_.jpg)](https://www.amazon.com/Practical-Approach-Large-Scale-Agile-Development/dp/0321821726)

 Again the mantra of Gary's formula: "Either automate, eliminate, or engineer OUT the drivers that aren’t key to the value proposition".

-By turning the path into this simple formula it is supposed to make it very easy to get started and to stay focused and on track.
+By turning the path into this simple formula it makes it very easy to get started and to stay focused and on track.

 If you look closely into this formula you realize that "automation" (like automated deployments and tests) is considered key as enabling technology for scaling software development.